 - Luminance Diligence with instant insight across 1,000+ legal concepts for M&A, lease reviews, and compliance audits

-- Autopilot for autonomous negotiation of routine contracts (NDAs) from start to finish
+- Autonomous negotiation of routine contracts (NDAs) from start to finish

 - Traffic Light Analysis for AI-powered first-pass review with visual risk ratings